krisleech/tmuxinator/README.md

 ## Warning

-Every project created will append a line per project to your `.zshrc` or `config.fish` file.
+Every project created will append a line per project to `.projects`, `.zshrc` or `config.fish` file.
+The `.projects` is used if it exists otherwise the rc file for th current shell is used.

 ## Contributing